QuantumUni/evaluation/README.md

 #### This is a sample project to test my programming skills in python
 #### I am going to solve problems that try to cover different parts of python programming (which do not :))) )
+#### This project contains following problems:
+-Create a for loop that counts all even numbers to 10